 In 1968, Bond was Co-Chairman of the Georgia Loyal National Delegation to the Democratic Convention.
 The Loyalists, an insurgent group, were successful in unseating the handpicked regulars, and Bond was nominated for Vice President of the United States, the first Black to be so honored by a major political party.
 He withdrew his name because he was too young to serve.

-Bond has served four terms on the NAACP National Board and since 1998 has been Board Chairman.
-He is on the Advisory Board of the Harvard Business School Initiative on Social Enterprise, the Oliver White Hill Foundation, the Center for Civil Rights at the University of North Carolina School of Law, and the Board of the NAACP’s Magazine, The Crisis, and the Council for a Livable World.
+Bond had served four terms on the NAACP National Board and since 1998 had been Board Chairman.
+He was on the Advisory Board of the Harvard Business School Initiative on Social Enterprise, the Oliver White Hill Foundation, the Center for Civil Rights at the University of North Carolina School of Law, and the Board of the NAACP’s Magazine, The Crisis, and the Council for a Livable World.
 He was President of the Atlanta NAACP from 1978 until 1989.
-He is President Emeritus of the Southern Poverty Law Center and currently serves on its Board.
+He was President Emeritus of the Southern Poverty Law Center and served on its Board until his death.

 National Basketball Association (NBA)